xRetry/ros2-esp32-interface/README.md

-# Generic ROS2 Interface for ESP32
+# Generic ROS2 Interface for the ESP32 microcontroller

-This program exposes the hardware components of an ESP32 microcontroller to the ROS2 Ecosystem.
+This program exposes the GPIO pins of an ESP32 microcontroller to the ROS2 ecosystem.
+A ROS2 client can be used to read and write the values of the pins in real-time.
-It allows a direct mapping from topic to pin, which can be dynamically configured at runtime.
+This is done by mapping the pin values to ROS2 topics, which can be dynamically configured at runtime.

 The program is intended to be run on an ESP-WROOM-32 microcontroller.
-On the ROS 2 side, a Micro-ROS agent has to be running to make the microcontroller visible to the ROS2 ecosystem.
+On the ROS2 side, a Micro-ROS agent has to be running to make the microcontroller visible to the ROS2 ecosystem.
-The communicaton between program and agent is done via Wi-Fi (UDP).
+The communication between program and agent is done via Wi-Fi (UDP).

 ## Usage

 ### Building from Source

-The only way to use the interface is to build it from source.
+The interface does not come in a pre-compiled version, so it has to be build from source.
 This section describes the entire build process for Ubuntu 20.04.
 For other distributions, some steps may vary.